 Telecommuting from my mountain hideaway, I’m blessed to be insulated from most biz-speak.
 I depend on my visits with my brother to tell me about the latest trends in useless business mumbo jumbo.
-As a former engineer and business strategist and current executive leadership, he hears a lot of it.
+As a former engineer and business strategist and current “change management” professional, he hears a lot of it.
 He’s virtually a certified expert on biz-speak mumbo jumbo.

 They love to say things like you’ll see in the YouTube video such as: